Skip to content

 How long does the drive from Prague to Vienna take?

-About four hours of driving for the roughly 330-kilometre route, plus one short comfort stop.
+About four and a half hours of driving for the roughly 330-kilometre route, plus one short comfort stop.
 Allow extra time if you add a sightseeing stop in Mikulov or a scenic detour via Český Krumlov.

 Do we need passports to cross into Austria?